 "It gave me the feeling that they were trying

 to put me on the sideline while all this was going

 an update from the vice president of programs, David

 Smith, in person.
 "At some point he asked me what I

-needed to support the fully inclusive version and to
+to support the fully inclusive version, and to oppose

 indicated HRC was not likely to oppose a bill that was

 discussion, Rose said she called a board co-chair to